yunmin12/yunmin12/README.md

 ## Hi there 👋
-I am Yunmin Kim, an undergraduate student in GIST(Gwangju Institute of Science and Technology).
+I am Yunmin Kim, an undergraduate Chemistry major student in GIST(Gwangju Institute of Science and Technology), Republic of Korea.
 I major in Chemistry and minor in AI Convergence.
 Nice to meet you! 🐥
 <!--